freshtilledsoil/aux-curriculum/ui-1-accessibility-and-universal-design.md

 ### 3. A button to submit the information

-Also, SuperDuper wants to make sure this form fits in with the look and feel of their site in addition to being universal and accessibly.
+Also, SuperDuper wants to make sure this form fits in with the look and feel of their site in addition to being universal and accessible.

 ## Recommended process